Dumbreck F.C.: History

-Although the club was active in the Scottish FA committees until 1877, the club seems to disappear before the 1877-78 season; it withdrew from the Scottish Cup rather than face the new Shawfield club.
-The club was definitely dissolved by 1879.
+Although the club was active in the Scottish FA committees until 1877, and (with 75 members in 1876) was on a par with Rangers, the club disappeared before the 1877–78 season.
+It withdrew from the Scottish Cup rather than face the new Shawfield club having resolved not to play any more fixtures.

 Colours

 Dumbreck played in blue shirts with white shorts, with scarlet stockings in 1873 and black and white stockings in 1874.